The Pacifier: Box office

 Entertainment Weekly predicted that the film would earn about $17 million and come in second behind John Travolta's Be Cool.
 It opened at #1 in the box office upon its opening weekend with $30.6 million.
 By the end of its run, it earned $198.6 million worldwide.

 Critical response

-On Rotten Tomatoes, the film has a 21% approval rating based on 130 reviews, with an average rating of 3.80/10.
+On Rotten Tomatoes, the film has a 21% approval rating based on 130 reviews and an average rating of 3.80/10.
 The site's critical consensus reads, "Vin Diesel parodies his tough guy image for the family audience, but the result is only moderately amusing."
-On Metacritic, the film has a weighted average score of 30 out of 100, based on 27 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a weighted average score of 30 out of 100 based on 27 reviews, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert gave the film two stars out of four, writing, "This premise is promising, but somehow the movie never really takes off."
 Todd McCarthy of Variety wrote: "If [audiences] swallow this odoriferous exercise in calculated career repositioning, they'll swallow anything."

 Possible sequel

 In December 2015, Vin Diesel said that a sequel was being written.
+Neither the official announcement nor the film’s cancellation has been confirmed.